 The SDS Form (continued)

 Section 9: Physical and Chemical Properties - This section identifies physical and chemical properties associated with the substance or mixture.
-The minimum required information
+Click on the button to see the required information in this section.

 Appearance (physical state, color etc.)